pterodactyl-installer/pterodactyl-installer/README.md

 |                   | 8       | :red_circle:         |

 _* Debian 10 is not listed as officially supported by Pterodactyl yet._

-_** CentOS 7 is only supported by this script on daemon installations, panel installations for CentOS 7 are not supported._

 ## Using the installation scripts